Ranking the Batman Films from Worst to Best

 3. The Dark Knight (2008)

-“The Dark Knight” is mostly a flawless film (although some will even remove the mostly from the sentence).
+“The Dark Knight” is mostly a flawless film.
 Yet what holds it down, is the banal cinematic visualization of Gotham which lacks a distinct visual flavor.
 Learning from his mistakes though, Nolan is more confident during his numerous action moments, employing practical stunts and indulging the audience with a lengthy car chase under the glorious format that is IMAX although the sometimes dubious editing creates a sense of geographic confusion.
 Nonetheless, the crime proceedings are engaging, the cast is on top form and there is a genuine sense of tragedy and pathos throughout the unexpected turns of this crime epic takes.
 Without forgetting the spectacle, “The Dark Knight” places its bets to fully developed characters providing sharp social commentary in the form of the Joker, a magnetic Heath Ledger who is literally an unpredictable agent of chaos setting out to make a point with poignant monologues.
 And comic based films will never be the same.

 Tone